Scope of Analysis: Types of Files

-SonarQubecan perform analysis on 20+ different languages.
-The outcome of this analysis is going to be mainly quality measures and issues (non-respect of coding rules).
-However, what gets analyzed will vary depending on the language analyzed:
+SonarQube can perform analysis on 20+ different languages.
+The outcome of this analysis will be quality measures and issues (instances where coding rules were broken).
+However, what gets analyzed will vary depending on the language:

 - A dynamic analysis of code can be performed on certain languages (execution of unit tests in Java, C#, etc.)